joshuaiz/joshuaiz/src/posts/migrating-your-site-from-wordpress-to-gatsbyjs.md

 To clarify: there is the initial query in `gatsby-node.js` that queries our posts' paths to generate the individual post pages,  and then an additional query for each individual post to get that posts' data to display in the `post.js` template for each post.

 The initial query sends the individual post template some data we can use to narrow down our individual post query to just that posts' data.
-See here in `gatsby-node.js`:
+Let's look at the query in  your `post.js` template again:

 ```javascript{4,6-9}
 export const pageQuery = graphql`